-It must be used in your business or income-producing activity.
+- Be used in a business or income-producing capacity

-It must be expected to last more than one year.
+- Reasonably be expected to last at least one year

 What Assets Cannot Be Depreciated?

-- Current assets.
-You can't depreciate assets that are purchased and disposed of in the same year.
-Current assets include supplies, prepaid insurance and other pre-paids (amounts you pay for ahead of time, like insurance), and accounts receivable (amounts owed to your business).
+You also can't depreciate assets that are purchased and disposed of in the same year, otherwise known as "current assets."
+Current assets include certain supplies, prepaid insurance, and accounts receivable (amounts owed to your business).